So, you want to contribute to an R package? That’s fantastic!

 We start the process of contributing to the package with

 pr_init(), which creates a branch in our repository for the pull request.
 It is a good idea to make your pull requests from a feature branch, not from the repo’s default branch, which is

 This creates a local branch called

-yeahyah and we switch to it (or “check it out”).
-In RStudio, you may need to hit the refresh button in your Git pane to confirm that you have indeed switched over to this branch.
-Now you can work locally, making changes to files and committing that to git.
+formidable and we switch to it (or “check it out”).
+Now you can work locally, making changes to files and committing them to Git.

-Let’s go ahead and make the change, which is adding the word “yeahyah” to the
+Let’s go ahead and make the change, which is adding the word “formidable” to the

 You might spot that we made two mistakes here: